Nobody-is-Perfect/design/game/description.md

 }
 ```

 4. All players provide an answer to complete the sentence given by the current question.
-Player `P` is supposed to answer the question honestly, whereas all players `P_i != P` can complete the question with an arbitrary solution:
+All players can complete the question with an arbitrary solution not being equal to the correct answer.
+The correct answer is provided by the backend automatically:
 ient:
 ```json
 {